ALL-USA Green Bay basketball rankings

 1. West De Pere (13-0): Senior Liz Edinger is six points away from reaching 1,000 for her career.
 Previous ranking: 1.

-2. Wrightstown (11-2): Tigers sustained a tough six-point home loss to Freedom in key North Eastern Conference game.
+2. Wrightstown (12-2): Tigers bounce back from loss to Freedom with win over Luxemburg-Casco.
 Previously: 2.

 3. Bay Port (12-3): Maddie Re recorded her eighth double-double of the season as the Pirates swept the season series with Green Bay Notre Dame.
 Previously: 3.